Updated 6/27/2026

 The present quarry is directly related to the firstborn inheritance.
 Only those who are formed through the discipline, sanctification, and cross-bearing of this age will share in the celestial inheritance of the Heavenly Jerusalem.
 “If we endure, we shall also reign with Him” (2 Timothy 2:12).
 The faithful believer who submits to the quarry—who embraces the Father’s discipline, walks in the Spirit, bears the cross daily, and perseveres through every circumstance of this present age—is being prepared for the “prize of the upward call of God in Christ Jesus” (Philippians 3:14).

-This prize is not identical with the free gift of justification.
+This prize is not identical with the free gift of justification and the Holy Spirit.
 The gift is received by faith alone, apart from works.
 But the prize is awarded to those who run with endurance, who fight the good fight, who finish the course, who keep the faith (2 Timothy 4:7).
 The inheritance is for those who are “counted worthy of the kingdom of God, for which you also suffer” (2 Thessalonians 1:5).
 The quarry is the place of proving, the crucible of faithfulness, and its duration is the whole of this present age.
 What is formed here determines what will be revealed in the Age to Come.

 The circumstances of the quarry differ for every living stone, yet the purpose is the same for all: to form a people fit to bear the weight of the glory of God.
 One stone is shaped through decades of quiet service in an unremarkable life; another through persecution and imprisonment; another through the anguish of chronic illness; another through the slow, painful labor of walking with God in an age when the visible church offers little nourishment and much confusion.
 The Father measures the quarry for each stone according to the place He has prepared for it in the Temple, and He wastes nothing.
 Every blow of the chisel is purposeful, every cut is measured, and every trial is appointed to produce the precise shape and texture that the Temple requires.

 In this light, the New Testament’s temple language reveals the weight of the calling placed upon every believer in the quarry.
-When Paul tells the assemblies, “you are the temple of God” (1 Corinthians 3:16–17), and speaks of the Church as being “built together for a dwelling place of God in the Spirit” (Ephesians 2:22), he uses the word naos (ναός), the inner sanctuary, rather than hieron, the wider temple courts.
+When Paul tells the assemblies, “you are the temple of God” (1 Corinthians 3:16–17), and speaks of the Church as being “built together for a dwelling place of God in the Spirit” (Ephesians 2:22), he uses the word naos (ναός), the inner sanctuary, rather than hieron (ἱερόν), the wider temple courts.
 The naos refers to the holy place and the most holy place, the inner chambers where the priests served and where the glory of God dwelt.
 This means that the Father’s intention is that His sons should be formed as an inner-sanctuary people, sharing the nearness of the holy place and the most holy place in union with Christ.

 Conclusion: The Quarry of This Present Age and the Assembly of the True Temple of God